namrathashivaHS/Frontend/README.md

 When Admin add any user (Student,Teacher and Parents) their password is automatically generated and once the user logged in they can change it with forgot password option.

-password created for the users based on this logic:-Student:-starting 4 characters from the email in that first character is uppercase and rest 3 characters are in lowercase and then '@' character class of that student twice for example if the email is smitha@gmail.com and this student studing in 10th then the password is Smit@1010.
+password created for the users based on this logic:-

+Student:-starting 4 characters from the email in that first character is uppercase and rest 3 characters are in lowercase and then '@' character class of that student twice for example if the email is smitha@gmail.com and this student studing in 10th then the password is Smit@1010.

 Teacher:- starting 4 characters from the email in that first character is uppercase and rest 3 characters are in lowercase and then '@' character and then the first 4 characters of the mobile number for example if the teacher email id is mamatha@gmail.com then mobile number is 1234567890 then the password is Mama@1234